AlgebraLoveme/AlgebraLoveme.github.io/_posts/2019-08-20-Some_thoughts_about_Yes_and_No.md

 mathjax: "true"
 header:
     image: "/imgs/thoughts2.jpg"
-excerpt: "group theory, logic, insights"
+excerpt: "MY_INSIGHTS, group theory, logic"
 ---

 Everybody knows **Yes** and **No**.
 Here are how it works: